cmcconnell1/consulting-resources/k8s-cni-decision-framework.md

 - **Cilium** provides extensive observability through Hubble, which can integrate with Prometheus, Grafana, and other tools.
 - **Calico** integrates well with traditional networking tools and has good enterprise features through Calico Enterprise.

+### Cost Considerations

+- Evaluate both direct costs (licensing, support) and indirect costs (operational overhead, resource consumption).
+- Consider the total cost of ownership, including implementation, maintenance, and opportunity costs.
+- For a comprehensive analysis of Kubernetes cost optimization and build vs. buy considerations, see the [Kubernetes FinOps and Cost Optimization Guide](k8s-finops-cost-optimization.md).

 ### Upgrade Path

 - Consider the upgrade process and backward compatibility of each CNI solution.